-Mr. Speaker, the priority areas for the FY 2018/2019 aims at following up the interventions started in the previous year in addressing the strategic actions in the LVFO Strategic Plan (2016-2020), the Fisheries Management Plan III (2016-2020) and the Nile perch Fishery Management Plan (2016-2020) which will include: Harmonizing and coordinating measures to regulate access to fishery through licensing and provision of fishing vessel identification marks or plates.
-The initiatives will contribute to controlling fishing effort for the sustainability of the resources.
-If we do not do this yet the lake is free for everybody, we shall be unable to manage that big resource.

-A comprehensive Value Chain Analysis study is also planned to cover the Nile perch fishery at local, regional and international markets including the Fish maws trade to better understand the contribution of the sector to national economies and for equity in the distribution of benefits.
-The comanagement approach in managing the fisheries resources will be strengthened through a review of the existing guidelines and involvement of the different resource users from Beach Management Units (BMUs) to county and local governments.
+143. Mr. Speaker, the priority areas for the FY 2018/2019 aims at following up the interventions started in the previous year in addressing the strategic actions in the LVFO Strategic Plan (2016-2020), the Fisheries Management Plan III (2016-2020) and the Nile perch Fishery Management Plan (2016-2020) which will include: Harmonizing and coordinating measures to regulate access to fishery through licensing and provision of fishing vessel identification marks or plates.
+The initiatives controlling fishing effort for the will contribute to sustainability of the resources.
+A comprehensive Value Chain Analysis study is also planned to cover the Nile perch fishery at local, reginal and international markets including the Fish maws trade to better understand the contribution of the sector to national economies and for equity in the distribution of benefits.
+The co-management approach in managing the fisheries resources will be strengthened through a review of the existing guidelines and involvement of the different resource users from Beach Management Units (BMUs) to county and local governments.
 The protocols used to ensure data and information to guide management is collected in standardized formats will be reviewed with engagement of regional and international experts.
 The routine resource monitoring surveys and studies will be undertaken to update the scientific information to guide management of the fisheries resources.

-During the Financial Year 2018/2019, particular focus will be given to developing aquaculture in the region.
-Through financial support under EDF 11, the LVFO will coordinate interventions targeting to improve access to commercial networks for aquaculture related businesses, increase availability and quality of local skilled development workers for the of aquaculture-related businesses, improve sustainability and bio-security of regional aquaculture production systems.
-In the FY 2018/2019, the Organization is envisaging a fully-fledged Video Conferencing facility to minimize costs for participation in regional meetings.
+144. During the FY 2018/2019 particular focus will be given to developing aquaculture in the region.
+Through financial support under EDF 11, the LVFO will coordinate interventions targeting to improve access to commercial networks for aquaculture related businesses, increase availability and quality of local skilled workers for the development of aquaculture-related businesses, improve sustainability and bio-security of regional aquaculture production systems.
+In the FY 2018/2019, the Organization is envisaging a fully-fledged Video Conferencing facilities to minimize costs for participation in regional meetings.

-EAST AFRICAN KISWAHILI COMMISSION (EAKC)
+3.7 EAST AFRICAN KISWAHILI COMMISSION

-Mr. Speaker, in August 2016, this august House passed a Resolution to promote Kiswahili as one of the Official Languages of the Community and urged the Summit to amend the EAC Treaty to that effect.
+145. Mr. Speaker, in August 2016, this august House passed a Resolution to promote Kiswahili as one of the Official

+Languages of the Community and urged the Summit to amend the EAC Treaty to that effect.
 In September 2016, the 34th Meeting of the Council of Ministers directed Partner States to formulate national Kiswahili Language Policies and enhance the use of Kiswahili in official domains, while providing funds to operationalize National Kiswahili Councils.
-Pursuant to the foregoing Council Directives and EALA Resolution, and in executing its mandate of promoting, harmonizing and coordinating the development and use of Kiswahili for regional integration and sustainable development, the Commission in the Financial Year 2017/18 initiated the process of preparing frameworks for the development of necessary Kiswahili skills, attitudes, networks and institutions that will enable Partner States to adapt and implement Council Directives and EALA Resolution.
+Pursuant to the foregoing Council Directives and EALA Resolution, and in executing its mandate of promoting, harmonizing and coordinating the development and use of Kiswahili for regional integration and sustainable development, Commission in the FY 2017/18 initiated the process of preparing frameworks for the development of necessary Kiswahili skills, attitudes, networks and institutions that will enable Partner States to adapt and implement Council Directives and EALA Resolution.